Excerpt from 'The Robin's Plight'

 "Then you damn yourself, nephew."
 The man stood two steps below Francas's father, locked in one another's fury.
 "When I return, I will not do so offering sanctuary.
 Consider yourself warned."

 His father was not given a chance to respond.
 The Trovhedan descended the stairs, and was out of the door in an instant.
 The reception hall seemed to chill.
 It was not calmer, necessarily, merely... quieter.
 The weight of the altercation hung heavily in the air, its thickness working its way from one person to the next.
 A robin chirped from beyond the open front door.
-The Wistillaux estate stilled.
+The Wystillau estate stilled.

 Share this